-Use a grout mix consisting of a mixture of portland cement, fly ash, retarder, cementitious materials, admixtures, sand and water proportioned and mixed to produce a mortar capable of maintaining the solids in suspension without appreciable bleed water gain and which may be pumped without difficulty and will fill open voids in the adjacent soils.
-The grout mix may also include a fluidifier if desired.
-Proportion these materials to produce a hardened grout of the required strength shown in the Plans.
+Use a grout mix consisting of a mixture of Portland cement, fly ash, retarder, fluidizer, sand and water proportioned and mixed to produce a mortar capable of maintaining the solids in suspension without appreciable water gain and which may be pumped without difficulty and fill open voids in the adjacent soils.
+Proportion these materials to produce a hardened grout of the required strength shown on the plans.